r-richmond/r-richmond.github.io.source/content/post/2018-09-22-dbeaver-bigquery.md

 ---
-title: " Connecting to Google BigQuery with DBeaver"
+title: " Connecting to Google BigQuery with DBeaver with JDBC Drivers"
 date: 2018-09-22
 draft: false
 categories : [